subinoybiswas/RishiGPT/README.md

 ## Frontend

 The front end of RishiGPT is built using HTML, CSS, and JavaScript.
-The user interface is located in the `RishiGPT/src` directory and consists of `index.html`, `main.css`, and `work.js` files.
+The user interface is located in the `src` directory and consists of `index.html`, `main.css`, and `work.js` files.
 You can customize the frontend design and layout by modifying these files.

 ## Deployment